5 Easy Ways to Maximize Tire Life

 3. Check alignment regularly: Alignment of the steering tires affects tire life, as does total body alignment (front to rear).
 The life of your tires can be positively impacted (as much as 30%) by ensuring that your wheels are properly aligned.
 Road hazards can knock a vehicle out of alignment quickly and unknowingly, and therefore total body alignment should be checked on a regular basis.

 4. Replace worn components immediately: Almost every part of a vehicle exhibits some level of wear over time, and much of that wear can affect tire life.
 Shock absorbers, wheel bearings, tie rod ends, springs, and ball joints are a few common wear items influencing alignment and tire life.
 The result of some types of wear is misalignment, while other types of wear can cause vibration, imbalance, and inconsistent contact between the road and the tire.

 5. Reduce top speeds when driving: The faster a tire goes, the more heat it retains and the faster it wears.
 A 20-mph increase in average speed, from 55 mph to 75 mph, can decrease tread life by up to 30%.
 This change in speed will require a 60,000-mile tire to be replaced after only 42,000 miles.
 Learning to read and understand tire wear can allow early detection and correction.

 Inspect the tire surface regularly for cupping, feathering, and distortion; know how to correct it to add mileage back to a tire headed for premature replacement.
 It is also important to understand the effects of improper maintenance are cumulative; running tires that are both misaligned and under-inflated can reduce maximum tire life by as much as 30% to 40%.

-If you have any questions about extending the life of your vehicle’s tires, you can email, call or visit any of our 13 convenient locations in the Northern Virginia area.
+If you have any questions about extending the life of your vehicle’s tires, you can email, call or visit any of our 17 convenient locations in Virginia.